fardeen9983/Django_Blog/README.md

 ## Proect app structure
 1. views.py : Used to handle URL requests and render appropriate response on browser
 2. urls.py: Mapping URL patterns to methods for this app
+---
+## HTML Templates
+It is combersome to write down HTML response for each of the URL request.
+Sure we can deliver static web pages when needed, but things complicate when we need to deliver dynamic content.

+For this templates are used.

+Create a templates directory in 'blog' app root directory where all the templates will be stored.

+Actual path for templates:
+> blog -> templates -> *.html

+Next add our App configuration to the settings.py file of root web app, so that Django can look up for the templates for our app.
+The app config is stored in the apps.py file of the app directory.
+Add this configuration path to the settings.py file's INSTALLED_APPS list.